Seattle

 Scattering in the Puget Sound, Pacific Ocean, Lake Washington, or any inland water is permitted within the 3-mile limit as enforced by Region 10 of the Environmental Protection Agency (EPA).
 Such scatterings should be reported to the local administrator of the EPA at 1200 Sixth Avenue, Seattle, WA 98101, within 30 days of the scattering.

-Scattering is permitted from Washington state scheduled ferries (WSF), and 3-5 days notice is required for a scattering memorial service to be conducted.
+Scattering is permitted from Washington state scheduled ferries (WSF), and 3-5 days’ notice is required for a scattering memorial service to be conducted.
 Ceremonies can only be held during non-peak sailing times if weather permits.
 Ashes must be in a biodegradable container that can be easily dropped.

-More cremation providers are now offering online arrangement services, so all this can be done from the comfort of your own home.
+More cremation providers are now offering online arrangement services, so you can do all this from the comfort of your own home.
 Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind, reducing the stress associated with making last-minute funeral arrangements after a loved one has passed.

 To discuss your options for pre-planning a simple cremation in Seattle, contact your local provider at (206) 395-0354.

 If you travel (as 80% of adults do these days), you may wish to consider purchasing a Travel Protection Plan.
-This affordable assurance policy provides you with lifetime cover for funeral costs should you happen to pass away 75 miles or more away from your home in Seattle.
+This affordable assurance policy provides lifetime cover for funeral costs should you pass away 75 miles or more away from your home in Seattle.
 The plan costs just $450 for an individual or $875 for a couple and will cover all costs for a cremation at the place of death or returning the deceased home to Washington.
 The cover is worldwide.

 Read more about this affordable peace of mind death expense coverage here: Travel Protection Plan, or click on the link below to enroll today.